 Behind him, Varuna’s wife began to slowly strum her guitar, and it seemed to him that the guitar too was AUMing.
 The guitar sang a simple melody, and the sea droned in the background.
 Varuna’s wife began to chant, Gopala Govinda Rama Madana Mohana.
 The sound filled Michael’s ears, and he too was softly chanting.
 They were all chanting, and the ocean was AUMing in the background.

 The intensity of the chanting increased, then slowly died away.
 Soon they were again sitting silently with their eyes closed, listening to the sound of the ocean.
 Michael opened his eyes and gazed at the small waves breaking on the shore.
 “Why don’t we go for a surf?” he said spontaneously, and then laughed.
 “After all, it is an incredible night and the moon is nearly full, and it probably won’t be this warm again until mid-spring.”
 They ran laughing back to Varuna’s place, slipped into their wetsuits, and pulled their boards from atop their cars.
 Michael chuckled to himself as he ran back down the moonlit beach and into the water.

-Look out for “Varuna ~ This Is Not Perfection” coming soon…
+Read the sequel: “Varuna ~ This Is Not Perfection”

 Read more about surfing and meditation in Riding Transcendental Waves by Jagad Guru Siddhaswarupananda.